configcat/docs/website/docs/targeting/user-object.md

 ### Example: Enable a feature for users with a specific subscription type

+#### Context
+Our demo company, Whisker Co. developed a new feature called `Personalized Layout` to enhance the user experience of their most valuable customers.

 #### Goal
-Let's enable the `Personalized Layout` feature for users with a `Pro` subscription type.
+We want to enable the `Personalized Layout` feature but only for customers with the `Pro` subscription type.

 #### Solution
-In this case, `SubscriptionType` is the custom attribute.
-The comparator is `EQUALS`, meaning the `Enable Personalized Layout` feature flag will be enabled only if the `SubscriptionType` custom attribute is `Pro`.
+To achieve this goal, we need a custom attribute named e.g. `SubscriptionType`, which stores the subscription type of the customer.

+This allows us to define a Targeting Rule that turns on the feature for the customers whose `SubscriptionType` attribute is `Pro`.
+Finally, we need to make sure that the "To all others" value is OFF so the feature is turned off for the rest of the customers.

 #### Dashboard
 ![User object example](/assets/targeting/user-object/user-object-example.jpg)